Stile and Rail Doors: What you need to know

 - Membrane-pressed Panel

-Muntins are used at glass openings.
-It is a shorter horizontal or vertical member extending from a muntin bar to a stile, rail, or another muntin bar.
+Muntins are a short bar, either horizontal or vertical, used to separate glass, extending from a bar to a stile, rail, or another muntin.

 A few things to remember regarding stile and rail wood doors: